 Since 2006, ISGA has hosted numerous Sea Glass Festivals across the U.S. Every year, this is an opportunity for our Professional Members to meet other sea and beach glass enthusiasts, for beachcombers to learn from our lecture series, and for ISGA to further its mission to educate the public about real sea and beach glass.
+The event is held in a different location each year, with shows taking place in Connecticut, Ohio, New Jersey, Delaware, Maryland, Virginia, Massachusetts, Pennsylvania, and California.

 The primary goal of this not-for-profit organization is to establish a community of informed collectors and sellers who understand the characteristics and significance of genuine sea and beach glass.
 ISGA establishes guidelines to differentiate genuine from fake sea glass, and we offer our professional members and collectors educational materials via lectures, workshops, festivals, and online resources.